skip to main content

 Vacancy data are collected from each NHS Board for the number of vacant posts for staff working in the allied health profession (AHP) staff group by the following variables: sub job family, agenda for change band group (e.g. support or qualified) and vacancy length (less than 3 months, 3 months or more and unknown).

-The list of AHP sub job families used to collect vacancy data are identical to those published for staff in post.
+The list of AHP sub job families used to collect vacancy data are identical to those published for staff in post (Variables Guide).
 However, vacant posts for multi-skilled and arts therapy are only collected for support staff (AfC Band 1-4).
 Similarly, vacant posts for paramedics are only collected for qualified staff (AfC Band 5-9).

 Data are provided by whole time equivalent.